Kevin Krasnow, Ph.D.

 CV (PDF Format)

-I am a disturbance ecologist and educator passionate about understanding how to live sustainably with the natural world.
+I am a disturbance ecologist and educator who seeks to understand how humans can live sustainably with the natural world.
 My research focuses on understanding how and why ecosystems change and identifying opportunities for increasing ecosystem resilience.

-In my research, I examine how human management, climate change, or natural disturbances such as wildfire impact habitat quality, species diversity, and broader ecosystem services.
-Field observations provide the foundation of my research, but I also employ simulation models, experimental manipulations, remotely sensed data, and geospatial analysis.
+In my research, I conduct studies to examine how ecosystems functions before Euro-American management and I examine how human management, climate change, or natural disturbances, such as wildfire, impact habitat quality, species diversity, and broader ecosystem services.
+Field observations provide the foundation of my research, but I also employ simulation models and experimental manipulations.
 I work at a variety of spatial and temporal scales to elucidate how ecosystems have functioned historically and to predict likely trajectories in the future.
 My past research has focused on aspen ecology and management as well as fuels mapping, fire history, fire effects, and spatially explicit wildfire simulation in the Rocky Mountains and Sierra Nevada.
 Additionally, I am interested in understanding effective science education and building the next generation of ecological citizens.

 I enjoy partnering with federal, state, and NGO partners and seeing the results of my research used by practitioners.

 As an educator, I involve my students in ecological inquiry, help them build a sense of place in the natural world, and challenge them to think critically about current environmental issues.
 My foundation as an educator was built by my experiences as a NOLS semester student in Kenya and my subsequent work as an instructor for Outward Bound in the Beartooth Mountains of Montana.
-My journey as an educator continued in the urban landscape of San Francisco where I developed inquiry based science curriculum and conceived and funded the Gateway Outdoor Leadership and Science program at Gateway Charter High School.
-More recently at UC Berkeley, I taught the lab for the wildland fire science course, led the students in a prescribed fire experience, and designed and delivered a university course entitled “Teaching Environmental Science.”
+Prior to graduate school, I taught high schools in San Francisco, where I developed inquiry based science curriculum and conceived and funded the Gateway Outdoor Leadership and Science program at Gateway Charter High School.
 I prefer to mix classroom instruction with experiential-based instruction in a field setting, and believe strongly in learning by doing.
-Here at the TSS Graduate Program, I teach Community Ecology of the Greater Yellowstone Ecosystem and Ecological Inquiry, as well as co-instruct Winter Ecology and Advanced Elements of Field Ecology Course Design.
+Here at the TSS Graduate Program, I teach Community Ecology of the Greater Yellowstone Ecosystem and Ecological Inquiry, as well as co-instruct Winter Ecology, Intro to Field Science Teaching, and Advanced Elements of Field Ecology Course Design.